Ring Racer

-Ring Racer, stylized as Ring°racer, is a Formula One-themed roller coaster which was due to open on August 15, 2009 at the Nürburgring race course as part of the Nürburgring 2009 project.
+Ring Racer, stylized as Ring°racer, was a Formula One-themed roller coaster which was due to open on August 15, 2009 at the Nürburgring race course as part of the Nürburgring 2009 project.

-It was originally planned to accelerate from 0 to 217 km/h in 2.5 seconds. parallel to the grand prix track.
+It was originally planned to accelerate from 0 to 217 km/h in 2.5 seconds, parallel to the grand prix track.
 However, two defects in the launch system delayed its opening until 2013.
 On 3 September 2009, engineers attempted to raise the ride to its full and intended speed as it had been testing at a lower power, however this caused a series of explosions in the pneumatic system and caused injuries to seven people, and shattered multiple windows in the nearby buildings.